typesense/typesense-website/docs-site/content/0.24.0/vector-search.md

 :::tip
 We create a vector with 4 dimensions to keep the code snippets readable.
-Depending on what model you use, real world use will require creating vector fields with atleast 256 dimensions to produce good results.
+Depending on what model you use, real world use will require creating vector fields with at least 256 dimensions to produce good results.
 :::

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby','Java','Shell']">